jmooring/hvm/README.md

 3. Run `hvm gen alias <shell>` to generate the alias script.

 The `hvm gen alias` command generates alias scripts for bash, fish, zsh, and Windows PowerShell.

+The alias script displays a brief status message each time it is called, if version management is enabled in the current directory.
+To disable this message, set the `hvm_show_status` variable to `false` in the alias script.

 ## Usage